jeffheaton/aifh/vol3/README.md

 README files inside of each chapter for language specific instructions.
 If you find a bug, or improve an example, please consider pushing a change via GitHub.

-* vol3-python-examples - Complete
+* vol3-python-examples
-* vol3-java-examples - Complete
+* vol3-java-examples
-* vol3-csharp-examples - In progress
+* vol3-csharp-examples

-Note: Even though I list a set of examples as complete, I will likely add to and finetune these examples.
-It might be beneficial to download if you have not updated your source in awhile.